umarhassan-mitodl/RES.9-008-fall-2023/content/pages/neural-decoding-of-spike-trains-and-local-field-potentials-with-machine-learning-in-python.md

 **Additional Resources:**

-To follow along with the tutorial, bring a laptop with Anaconda Python 3.7 installed. {{% resource_link "fe81aea9-381a-4308-a7ed-d527598e1063" "Download for Windows/MacOS/Linux" %}}.
+To follow along with the tutorial, bring a laptop with Anaconda Python 3.7 installed.
+[Download for Windows/MacOS/Linux](https://www.anaconda.com/download).

-Computational tutorial references and videos can be found on our {{% resource_link "ba8eb5fa-68d3-480a-a939-636ba0423d79" "Stellar site" %}}.
+Computational tutorial references and videos can be found on our [Stellar site](https://stellar.mit.edu/S/project/bcs-comp-tut/index.html).